Arctic Circle sailing; Svalbard Expedition

 YOUR SAILING AREA

-The main focus of this voyage is to dive deep into the fjords and glaciers that make up this fragile landscape.
+The main focus of this voyage is to dive deep into the fjords and glaciers that make up this fragile landscape reaching the northernmost island of Sjuøyane.
 Explore with a mixture of expedition sailing, hikes through the fjords and glacier walks with crampons, ice axes and rope.
 Learn about the formation of the fjords, the movements of the glaciers, the inner life of the ice, and not least the glaciers’s’ challenges and future in a time of warming and changing climate.
-New knowledge about climate change becomes part of this.
 Few other places on earth is climate change as evident as in Svalbard.
 A warmer climate affects both the permafrost, glaciers and sea ice, and the whole ecosystem is under pressure.

 All voyages for Valiente